aptxlabs/fsahealthcare/content/about-us/index.md

 date: 2025-07-22T16:35:12Z
 ---

-The company provides quality products in affordable price through our associate manufacturer from India.
+The company provides quality products in affordable prices through our associate manufacturer from India.

 Initially the company entered in the vital health care segments such as Analgesics/Anti-pyretic, Anti-inflammatory, Anti-parasitic, Anti-biotic Vitamin drugs and all Pharma related services under one roof.